Jermuk: Geography and climate

-The town is located at a height of 2080 meters above sea level, within the mountains of Vayots Dzor, among thick forests, on a plateau divided into two parts by the gorge of Arpa River, 170 km south-east of Yerevan.
+The town is located at a height of 2,080 meters above sea level, within the mountains of Vayots Dzor, among thick forests, on a plateau divided into two parts by the gorge of Arpa River, 170 km south-east of Yerevan.
 The town is dominated by the Vardenis mountain range from the north and the Vayk range from the south.
 The height of the surrounding mountains ranges between 2500 and 3500 meters, all covered with forests and alpine meadows.

 The forests of Jermuk are rich with oak and hornbeam trees, as well as with dog rose, wild pear, plum and juniper plants.
 Animals like foxes, rabbits, badgers and bears could be found there.

-However, the town is mainly famous with its hot springs (geysers).
-Its name itself is derived from this fact, as the word "jermuk" means "geyser" in the Armenian language.
-The waterfall of Jermuk on Arpa river has a height of 70 meters.
+However, the town is mainly famous for its hot springs (geysers).
+The waterfall of Jermuk on Arpa River has a height of 70 meters.

 The town is characterized with humid continental climate (Köppen: Dsb) providing mild weather during the summers with cold and snowy climate during the long-lasting winters.
 The annual precipitation level is 800 mm.